akegaviar/full-vs-archive-querys-py/README.md

 ## Project details

-This repository contains the Python version of a tool to query common state functions.
+This repository holds the Python version of a tool to query common state functions.
 Some essential functions include getting an address balance and storage at a given position, a contract bytecode, or even the whole transactions included on a given block.

 This tool queries the blockchain using the web3 and inquirer libraries for Python.